bkc/board-software-evaluations/olimex-esp32-c6-evb-tasmota-relay/README.md

 Evaluate the Olimex ESP32-C6-EVB board using CircuitPython

+Investigate how to:

-- [ ] Determine how to activate each relay
+- [x] activate each relay
-- [ ] Determine how to read the status of each optocoupler
+- [x] read the current status of each optocoupler
+- [x] count pulses on an optocoupler input
+- [ ] limit relay on time
+- [ ] report total time an optocoupler input has been active